android16-rj/hello-world/README.md

-and further created another branch named first-edit. another thing i read today is saved changes in git are called as commit. each commit has an associated messages, which is a description explaining why a particular change has made.
+and further created another branch named first-edit. another thing i read today is saved changes in git are called as commit. each commit has an associated messages, which is a description explaining why a particular change has made. so i am now making a commit change, actually in a due process i already made a commit change but forgot to write the commit message. now i'll write the commit message